 CityU offers an education that is accessible to the working adult and transfer student.
 Its curriculum is taught by practicing professionals and is results-oriented, hands-on, and informed by what industry demands now.

 The learning model is focused on helping professionals earn a degree that will later earn them a better job, salary, title or life after they graduate.

-City University of Seattle is a teaching University.
+City University in Canada is a teaching University.
 It focuses on bringing a high-quality, relevant life-long education to those who have a desire to learn, in multiple delivery modes and locations around the world.
 It does so by having common curricula developed by groups of experts led by the program directors and program coordinators, referred to collectively as CityU’s Administrative Faculty.

 Students Protection Policies

 CityU policies are developed to align with the institution’s mission, values, and legal obligations.
 Students are encouraged to review the university’s policies and familiarize themselves with their rights and responsibilities while enrolled at CityU.
 These policies are designed to ensure a safe, inclusive, and respectful learning environment by protecting the rights, well-being, and safety of our students.

 It prohibits discrimination and harassment based on protected characteristics, such as race, gender, sexual orientation, and disability.
 It also outlines reporting procedures and consequences for violations.

 These policies address accessibility requirements and accommodations for students with disabilities in compliance with Canadian accessibility laws.

 These policies outline procedures for responding to emergencies, campus safety, ensuring student safety, and communicating during crises.